Skip to content

 Overview

 Selank & NA-Selank Amidate are synthetic derivatives of the naturally occurring immunomodulatory peptide tuftsin.
-These research-only nootropic peptides are primarily investigated for their potent anxiolytic properties and ability to enhance cognitive function without the sedative side effects typical of traditional anxiolytics.
-By modulating neurotransmitters and brain-derived neurotrophic factor, the Selank & NA-Selank Amidate peptide shows significant promise for supporting calm focus, stress reduction, and overall mental clarity in experimental models.
+These research-only nootropic peptides are primarily investigated for their potent anxiolytic properties and ability to enhance cognitive function without the sedative side effects typical of traditional anti-anxiety medications.
+By modulating neurotransmitters and upregulating brain-derived neurotrophic factor (BDNF), the Selank & NA-Selank Amidate peptide shows significant promise for supporting calm focus, stress reduction, and overall mental clarity in experimental models.

 Potential Benefits

-• Anxiety Reduction: Demonstrates significant anxiolytic effects by modulating GABA receptors and enkephalin degradation.
+• Anxiety Reduction: Demonstrates significant anxiolytic effects by modulating GABA receptors and inhibiting enkephalin degradation.

 • Cognitive Enhancement: Improves learning and memory consolidation, as seen in active avoidance conditioning tests in rats (Kozlovskii et al., 2003).

-• Stress Resilience: Helps mitigate the physiological and psychological impacts of acute stress exposure in animal models.
+• Stress Resilience: Helps mitigate the physiological and psychological impacts of acute stress exposure in animal models by stabilizing monoamine levels.

-• Mood Stabilization: Influences serotonin and dopamine metabolism, potentially offering antidepressant-like effects.
+• Mood Stabilization: Influences serotonin and dopamine metabolism, potentially offering antidepressant-like effects during behavioral research.

-• Neuroprotection: Increases the expression of Brain-Derived Neurotrophic Factor (BDNF), promoting neuronal survival and synaptic plasticity.
+• Neuroprotection: Increases the expression of Brain-Derived Neurotrophic Factor (BDNF), promoting neuronal survival and synaptic plasticity (Kozlovskiĭ et al., 2002).

 Where to Buy Selank & NA-Selank Amidate